On Typesetting Engines: A Programmer's Perspective

 : optimize the line breaks for the whole paragraph.
 This option implemented the Knuth Plass line breaking algorithm internally.

-The line breakingn in typst would be better if linebreaks
+The line breakingn in Typst would be better if linebreaks

 option and